rday45/flask-web-server/README.md

 }
 ```

-if successful, the user information will entered into the database and sent back:
+If successful, the user information will entered into the database and sent back:

 ```JSON
 {